-Controlled Document: Date: 01/06/2022 Page 13 of 13 Name of Document: Revision No.: 1 Authorised by:
+Controlled Document: Date: 08/06/2023 Page 13 of 13 Name of Document: Revision No.: 2 Authorised by:

 inappropriate behaviour or unacceptable behaviour: (including bullying, harassment, and victimisation) May involve actions, words or physical gestures that could reasonably be perceived to be the cause of another person's distress or discomfort.
 Unacceptable behaviour does not have to be face-to-face, and may take many forms such as gestures, written, telephone or e-mail communications or through social media. social media Platforms that enable students to communicate via direct messaging, texting, commenting, image, video, and location sharing discriminatory conduct Conduct whereby an individual is treated less favourably based on a relevant attribute, including their sex, race, sexual orientation, age, disability, religion, physical appearance or belief or gender reassignment.
 Such action may constitute discriminatory conduct that is contrary to Commonwealth and Victorian anti-discrimination legislation. bullying A broad concept which may generally be characterised as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate, or injure the recipient.
 Bullying generally involves a series or pattern of events in which one individual has demonstrated unacceptable behaviour towards another individual.
 Please refer to Siena College Anti-Bullying Policy for further details. challenging behaviour Behaviour that significantly challenges the day-to-day functioning of the College.
 The behaviour impacts on learning and interrupts students' and staff capacity to feel safe or function in a safe and orderly environment. at risk behaviour Any behaviour that has the potential to cause harm or injury to self or other.
 This includes physical, emotional, or psychological harm. criminal offences Forms of unacceptable behaviour that may be serious enough to constitute a criminal offence.
 If Siena College becomes aware that an offence has been or may have been committed, these concerns will be reported to the police or other authorities, as appropriate. restorative practice Is a whole-school teaching and learning approach that encourages behaviour that is supportive and respectful.
 Restorative practices remove power imbalances by focussing on building positive relationships. personalised learning plan Is developed with Learning Diversity Department in conjunction with the student and parent/guardian.
-It includes strategies to make learning accessible for the student behaviour support plan Is developed with the student and lists behaviours to be addressed.
-It is shared with the relevant family and reviewed regularly.
+It includes strategies to make learning accessible for the student behaviour support plan

-Controlled Document: Date: 01/06/2022 Page 13 of 13 Name of Document: Revision No.: 1 Authorised by:
+Controlled Document: Date: 08/06/2023 Page 13 of 13 Name of Document: Revision No.: 2 Authorised by: